G-Node/nix/docs/slicing_and_indices.md

 1. **Less**: the index points to the last entry that is less than position.
 2. **LessOrEqual**: the index points to the last entry that is less or equal to position.
 3. **Equal**: the index points to the entry that exatly matches position.
-4. **GreaterOrEqual**: the intex points to the first entry that is greater or equal to position.
+4. **GreaterOrEqual**: the index points to the first entry that is greater or equal to position.
 5. **Greater**: the index points to the first entry that is greater than position.

 For the different DimensionTypes slightly different rules apply: